 London, UK (PRWEB) October 24, 2009

-Balli Steel (http://www.balli.co.uk/ ) estimates that Chinese steel production already stands at over 400 million tonnes for the first 7 months of this year compared with 560 million tonnes during the whole of 2008 and only 200 million tonnes as recently as 2000.
-Domestic consumption of steel has also increased sharply in recent years from just 25% of global production 10 years ago to nearly half today.
-However, increased supply has enabled China to become one of the leading exporters of steel, joining the ranks of the EU and Japan, with exports exceeding 20 million tonnes.
+Balli Steel estimates that Chinese steel production already stands at over 400 million tonnes in the first seven months of this year compared with 560 million tonnes during the whole of 2008 and only 200 million tonnes as recently as 2000.
+Increased supply has enabled China to become one of the leading exporters of steel, joining the ranks of the EU and Japan, with exports exceeding 20 million tonnes.

-Balli Holdings is a large private, multi-national corporation chaired by Vahid Alaghband (http://balli.co.uk/About_us/Group_structure.asp ) and headquartered in London, with offices in Dubai and other key business hubs around the world.
+Balli Holdings is a large private, multi-national corporation, headquartered in London, with offices in Dubai and other key business hubs around the world.

-Balli Group (http://balli.co.uk/Activities/Balli_Steel.asp ) was established in 1982 and operates a number of affiliated companies specialising in commodity trading, industrial, real estate and private equity with operations in over 20 countries.
+Balli (http://www.balli.co.uk/) was established in 1982 and operates a number of affiliated companies specialising in commodity trading, industrial, real estate and private equity with operations in over 20 countries.
 Together with its affiliated companies, Balli employs over 2,000 people worldwide.

 7 Hertford Street